marijnh/blog/_posts/2015-06-22-sustainable-maintenance.md

-There have been [several][openssl] [stories][gpg] in the news about underfunded, critical projects, but I think the problem affects most projects that aren't directly associated with a company: There are few direct incentives to pay for open source, so even projects with with enormous amounts of users often simply don't see enough money to pay for proper maintenance.
+There have been [several][openssl] [stories][gpg] in the news about underfunded, critical projects, but I think the problem affects most projects that aren't directly associated with a company: There are few direct incentives to pay for open source, so even projects with enormous amounts of users often simply don't see enough money to pay for proper maintenance.
 The slack is sometimes picked up by the aforementioned young people without responsibilities, but that is